 Business News Digital Labels & Publishers Legal

-That prompted Yout to sue the RIAA, arguing that its service was entirely legal.
-It doesn’t actually get involved in any direct copying.
-And – while US copyright law does prohibit the circumvention of technical protection measures that exist to stop people making copies of content without licence – YouTube doesn’t have any such technical protection measures to circumvent, according to Yout.
+That prompted Yout to sue the RIAA based on the claim that its service was entirely legal.
+The stream-ripper stressed that it isn’t directly involved in any copying of copyright protected material.
+And – while US copyright law does prohibit the circumvention of technical protection measures that exist to stop people making copies of content without licence – it insisted that YouTube doesn’t have any such technical protection measures to circumvent.